Christmas shouldn’t just be about presents and food. Embrace the season’s feel-good spirit with experiences that are fun for young and old.

 The festivities continue beyond Christmas Square, with more animated projections at iconic locations and lots of decorations in Melbourne’s streets and laneways.
 They are being transformed into wonderlands of holly, baubles and tinsel.

-Queensbridge Square will also be filled with thousands of brightly coloured ribbons and Melbourne artist Ash Keating’s vibrant, dripping paintings.
+Queensbridge Square will also be filled with thousands of brightly coloured ribbons and a bespoke artwork from Melbourne artist Ash Keating as part of Ribbons for Life, a new Insta-worthy interactive installation promoting TAC’s Towards Zero vision.
+See it all from 30 November to 25 December.
 Another highlight is the mini-Melbourne Gingerbread Village, raising spirits and donations for the Royal Children’s Hospital Foundation.

 Discover more with our guide to the Christmas Festival.